xiaoburen/lingcode/README.md

 ## Getting Started

-To get started with the LingCode Rime project, clone the repository and build the project using Cargo:
+To get started with the LingCode project, clone the repository and build the project using Cargo:

 ```bash
 git clone <repository-url>